BONUS EPISODE: Elon Musk at Code Conference 2021

 sustainable power generation developments, primarily wind and solar,

+And a lot of good things are happening in this regard.
 The growth of solar in the last several years has been incredible.

 I think it's like a 40%

-compound annual growth rate in solar
+confound annual growth rate in solar

-also a big growth in wind.
+and also a big growth in wind.

-I'm also kind of pro-nuclear, nuclear, nuclear, pro-nuclear.
+I'm also kind of a pro-nuclear,

 And